marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 A: Yes.
 After adding the grep pipe, we can see all occurrences of the word ‘Dashboard’ within the returned response body, showing us a successfully returned index.php session.

 ## Step 5: Test the Users.php Page

+1. Finally, write a `curl` command using the same `--cookie ryancookies.txt` option, but attempt to access `http://localhost:8080/wp-admin/users.php`: